jbroll/typedArrayFunction/npm/typed-array-function/README.md

 Compute the index of the maximum element of an array:

 ```
-  This example is harder in typed-array-function than in cwise because the current index is replresented as descrete variables and not an array.
+  This example is harder in typed-array-function than in cwise because the current index is
+  represented as descrete variables and not an array.
 I'll have to fix this.
 ```